Skip to main content

 Catalysts for Community Health

-• Intervention: C4CH pilot-tested an interdisciplinary program of study designed to train Master of Library and Information Science students to become health information resources for underserved communities.
+- Intervention: The University of Missouri School of Information Science & Learning Technologies developed Catalysts for Community Health (C4CH), an interdisciplinary program designed to train Master of Library and Information Science students to expand health information resources for underserved communities.

-• Results: The cohort of 10 students is graduating in summer 2022.
+- Results: The cohort of 10 students graduated in summer of 2022.